0x7DB/0x7DB/README.md

 -->
 -This is where the terrible bit comes in.

--No Longer Working On: I've had enough.
-No more anarchy, No more minecraft.
+-No Longer Working On: FurryWare.

--Now Working On: Absolutely Nothing.
+-Now Working On: BaseBand.

 -Has Comprehended: Vim, Edit and Nano.